 When to NOT push your lane:

 It's important to play safe at your tower for a variety of reasons.
-First off, your job is to play defensive and farm as much as you can early game, waiting for your Primordial Burst and/or Deathfire Grasp.
+First off, your job is to play defensive and farm as much as you can early game, waiting for your Primordial Burst.
 Secondly, pushing your lane means you're more vulnerable to getting ganked, so just don't do it.
 There's no reason why you should be pushing your lane anyway unless the scenario is what was just discussed above.
 Thirdly, the champions you're going against will most likely be able to destroy you, especially Diana Akali Zed Fizz, all the champions with untargetables, invisibilities, dashes, etc that can get right next to you and kill you, so it's best to stay under tower UNTIL you are able to instanuke them, then feel free to bring pressure onto them.
 Forthly, if you're doing badly in farm, hold your lane close to your tower as long as it doesn't take drastic damage.
 If you push your lane too much you might get easily zoned out by your opponent (like Anivia or Annie which have strong threatening spells, and you'll end up missing out on a lot of minions and farm.